Bakuchiol Oil vs. Retinol: Which One's Better? Our Guide To Finding The Right One For You

 Listen: Retinol, retinoids, and retinoic acid still hold the lion's share of research—but that doesn't necessarily mean it's the right choice for you.
 But if you're looking for a little guidance, here's our best advice.
 But ultimately, it's whatever you find works best for your skin.

 - Acne: Retinol.
-While bakuchiol may help with acne—it has anti-inflammatory and antibacterial properties—it has not been studied as an acne treatment.
-Retinol, on the other hand, has loads of data pointing to its ability to treat acne, especially moderate to severe cases.
+While bakuchiol may help with acne—it has anti-inflammatory and antibacterial properties3—it has not been studied as an acne treatment.
+Retinol, on the other hand, has loads of data pointing to its ability to treat acne4, especially moderate to severe cases.

 - Hyperpigmentation, fine lines, and wrinkles: Either.
 Per the section above, both options have been shown to be effective treatments for these concerns when used correctly.
 Look for options with around 0.5% concentrations—and only use retinol at night, while you should use bakuchiol twice daily for best results.